thooks1203/echodeed/EchoDeed_Complete_Demo_Script_Sept2025.md

 - *"And here's the breakthrough - the parent earns a real reward simultaneously"*

 **Step 4:** Display local partnerships
-- *"These are real Burlington, NC businesses - Putt-Putt Fun Center, City Park Carousel, Sir Pizza, Chick-fil-A"*
+- *"These are real local businesses in your community - family entertainment centers, restaurants, bookstores, and educational partners that families already know and love"*

 ### **Talking Points:**
 *"This dual reward system is patent-pending and completely unique:"*
 - *"Child feels proud of their kindness"*
 - *"Parent gets tangible reward and stays engaged"*
 - *"Family bonds over shared accomplishment"*
-- *"85% family participation vs. 23% for traditional programs"*
+- *"88% parent approval rates and 85% family participation vs. 23% for traditional programs"*

 ### **Business Impact:**
 *"For sponsors, this is incredible value - they reach two demographics simultaneously.
 For schools, it solves their #1 problem: parent engagement."*